-Leaves and branches are excellent fodder, and the hay increases the milk of cows.
+LEAVES and branches are excellent fodder, and the hay increases 1 milk of cows.

 ARECA CATECHU, Linn.

 ARECA NUT, BETEL PALM.

 Tropical Asia.
-An elegant palm, with slender stems, attaining a height of 80 feet, with a crown of pinnate leaves.
+An elegant palm, with slender stems, attaining height of 80 feet, with crown of pinnate leaves.

-Nuts, young,-astringent, useful in diarrhea and urinary disorders.
-The dried nuts, chewed, produces stimulant and exhilarting effects on the system.
+NUTS, young,-astringent, useful in diarrhœa and urinary disorde The dried nuts. chewed, produces stimulant and exhilarting effects the system.
 Powdered seeds are anthelmintic for dogs.

-SPATHE may be used for paper-making; also for bags, caps, &c.
-Wood used for furniture, &c.
-Weight 57 lbs. per cubic foot.
+SPATHE may be used for paper-making; also for bags, caps, d Wood used for furniture, &c.
+Weight 57lbs. per cubic foot.